-- Wylam First School's SENDCo is Gemma Ridley supported by Stephanie Gibbon. - All staff are responsible for the identification of pupils who may need additional support or intervention. - Key workers and the SENDCO are responsible for informing parents and ensuring that the planned support or intervention is provided on a day-to-day basis (as planned on Intervention sheets).
+- Wylam First School's SENDCo is Stephanie Gibbon - All staff are responsible for the identification of pupils who may need additional support or intervention. - Key workers and the SENDCO are responsible for informing parents and ensuring that the planned support or intervention is provided on a day-to-day basis (as planned on Intervention sheets).